8.6 Weak-to-Strong (W2S)¶

 Stronger models are expected to have latent capabilities.
 The assumption is that stronger models, due to their extensive pre-training on diverse data, already have internal representations for the type of actions we want.
 The role of weak supervision is to bring out this behavior through training signals.

 As a concrete example, imagine using GPT-4 for getting medical advice.
 It has read countless research papers and medical journals.
 It has internal representations of a lot of good medical information, making it theoretically capable of giving highly competent medical advice.
-But GPTs are just transformers, designed to predict the most likely next word not give accurate advice.
+But GPTs are initially only designed to predict the most likely next word not give accurate advice.
 In this context, "aligning" the model means getting the model to give accurate and helpful medical advice.
 One type of technique we can try is fine-tuning GPT-4 on labels generated by GPT-2.
 It’s not the only way, there are other techniques that we will explore later in this section.
 For now, the most important thing to understand is that we are currently operating under the assumption that both current and future superhuman models will likely have salient internal representations of human behaviors.

 What is weak-to-strong generalization (W2SG)?
 Weak supervision involves training AI models using labels or feedback that are less accurate, less detailed, or noisier than those provided by highly knowledgeable or capable supervisors.
 This can happen when supervisors (whether humans or weaker models) are not experts in the task or when the data is incomplete or contains errors.